 So, what about the idea depositing the fear of losing something – loss aversion – into an app to empower us indifferent-to-peer-pressure individuals?

 Let’s see how we can conceivably include “loss aversion” into an anti-procrastination task management app.
 Figure 1 shows the all-to-common to-do management app.
 If you are anything like me, it is appallingly easy for me to tap the Snooze button, delay going to the gym and instead spend the hour in front of the idiot box.
-A typical procrastination attitude that negatively affects millions of us and nullifies whatever health goals we have set for ourselves.
+A typical procrastination attitude that negatively affects millions of us and nullifies whatever health goals we have set for ourselves we could accomplish with the health of exercise and supplements as Kratom products.

 Now, we design some loss aversion into our task management app (Figure 2).
 Make the user deposit a sum, say $50, into the app account.
 Take away a certain amount for every task not fulfilled by the deadline.
 The amount deducted will be donated to a charity of the user’s choice.